 Middle Fork of the Feather (Class V)

-In the spring of 2000 Dawn Powell, Mark O'Connor and I took a road trip from Denver to California to met up with Colleen Kruse, John Mattson and Randy Kennedy.
-We ran Giant Gap and Chamberlain Falls together and then John, Randy and I did a three day self support through Devil's Canyon on the Middle Fork of the Feather.
+In the spring of 2000 Dawn Powell, Mark O'Connor and I took a road trip from Denver to California to meet up with Colleen Kruse, John Mattson and Randy Kennedy.
+We all ran Giant Gap and Chamberlain Falls together and then John, Randy and I did a three day self support through Devil's Canyon on the Middle Fork of the Feather.
 John wrote a story about the trip which was published in the Nov/Dec 2000 issue of American Whitewater Magazine.
 I was lucky enough to make the cover.
 This is John's story.
+Photo gallery is below the text.

 Two old hippies at heart, two kayaks, and a Datsun Pickup are headed west across the Nevada dessert.
 They are off to relive one happy childhood and try to hang on to another one.